 Being a small city, Spirit Lake does not have a public transit system used by locals to get to and from work.

-The education level of Spirit Lake citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.32% of adults 25 and older in Spirit Lake have a college degree.
+The percentage of adults in Spirit Lake who are college-educated is close to the national average for all communities of 21.84%: 20.32% of the adults in Spirit Lake have a bachelor's degree or advanced degree.

 The people who call Spirit Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spirit Lake residents report their race to be White, followed by Native American.
 Important ancestries of people in Spirit Lake include German, English, Irish, Scandinavian, and French.